webplatform/docs/guides/images_in_html/index.md

 == The img element and its attributes ==

-Adding an image to an HTML document is very easy using the <code>&lt;img&gt;</code> element.
+Adding an image to an HTML document is very easy using the <code>&lt;img&gt;</code> element: you include the location of the image you want to display inside a <code>src</code> (source) attribute, and away you go.
 The following HTML document ([http://dev.opera.com/articles/view/17-images-in-html/inlineimageexample.html inlineimageexample.html] in the zip file) displays the photo balconyview.jpg in a browser (provided that you have the image in the same folder as the HTML file.)

 <pre>&lt;!DOCTYPE html&gt;